Gmail

 Forwarding messages to your Gmail account

-This is the easiest method.
-Simply set up a forwarding address in our control panel to forward messages to your Gmail email address.
-That's all it takes!
+To get started you can set up a forwarding address in our control panel to forward messages to your Gmail email address.
+We’ll forward a copy of each message to Gmail, and it will (usually) arrive in your Gmail Inbox.

-Configuring Gmail to fetch mail from your Inbox
+Configuring Gmail to fetch mail from your mailbox

 We should also mention that if you also use another mail program (such as Outlook or Thunderbird) to read your mail using the POP3 protocol, you must tell that program to leave mail on the server after the program reads it.
 If you don't do that, the program may delete the messages before Gmail can read them.
 Before continuing, make sure that you've set all other mail programs you use to leave a copy of your email messages on the server for at least a short time (a day should be sufficient).